knative/eventing/test/e2e/README.md

 [test the end to end functionality of the Knative Eventing API](#requirements) to verify the behavior of this specific implementation.

-If you want to add tests for a new `ClusterChannelProvisioner` and reuse existing tests for it, please look into [config.go](../common/config.go) and make corresponding changes.
+If you want to add tests for a new `channel` and reuse existing tests for it, please look into [config.go](../common/config.go) and make corresponding changes.

-If you want to add a new test case, please add one new test file under [e2e](.) and use the `RunTests` function to run against multiple `ClusterChannelProvisioners` that have the feature you want to test.
+If you want to add a new test case, please add one new test file under [e2e](.) and use the `RunTests` function to run against multiple `channels` that have the feature you want to test.

 ### Requirements